Adventures in Quilting:

 Enjoy membership on an Accuquilt for Beginners Facebook page created as an extension of the Zoom classroom.
 Tell your friends about these classes.
 There is so much to learn.

-Click here to register for the Thursday class: August 7 and 14, 10-1:00 p.m.
+Click here to register for the class of your choice.
 Bring pencil and paper and your enthusiasm for learning.
 That's all you need for this class.
 Get ready to do some exploring.

 Come learn the power of the Qube.
 Develop a mindset that enables you to look at a pattern, put down the rotary cutter, and cut accurately with the shapes in your Qube.